alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 11. How to clean up cache?
 12. Pading data in Web API.
 13. In which .NET version Wen API started?
+14. How to get data from Web Api?

 SQL
 1. How to debug and fix query or SP?